 Your first step should always be to call your dental insurance provider.
 While dental implants were once considered a purely cosmetic procedure, many insurance plans now recognize their restorative health benefits and offer some level of coverage.
 When you call, be prepared to ask specific questions.
 Find out if your plan covers implants, what the annual maximum is, and what percentage of the procedure they will pay for.
 Your dentist’s office can provide you with the specific procedure codes to make this conversation with your insurer as productive as possible.
 Understanding your benefits upfront will give you a clear picture of your out-of-pocket expenses.

-Explore Payment Plans and Financing
+Ask About Payment Plans and Financing Options

 Don’t let the total cost overwhelm you.
 Most dental practices understand that implants are a significant investment and offer solutions to make them more manageable.
 Many offices provide in-house payment plans that allow you to spread the cost over several months without interest.
 Another popular option is third-party financing through companies like CareCredit, which function like a credit card for healthcare expenses.
 These plans often feature low- or no-interest introductory periods, breaking down the total cost into predictable monthly payments that can fit comfortably into your budget.
 Ask the office’s financial coordinator what options are available to you.